 Did you use any specific techniques or rituals to get to know yourself better and expand your self-awareness?

-How do you identify and remove blind spots in the area of your own self-awareness?
+How do you identify and remove blind spots in the area of your self-awareness?

 How did you learn to listen so well?